Measles virus: Genome and virion structure

 The RNA genome of the virus codes 6 main proteins Nucleoprotein (N), Phosphoprotein (P), Matrix protein (M), Fusion protein (F), Hemagglutinin (H), and Large Protein (L), which represents RNA dependent RNA polymerase (RdRp).
 The viral genome also codes two non-structural proteins C and V. These non-structural proteins are innate immunity antagonists; they help the virus to escape host immune response.
 Inside the virion genomic RNA is forming complex with N, L and P proteins.
 N, P and M proteins regulate RNA synthesis by RdRp.
 The virus is enveloped by a lipid membrane and glycoproteins H and F are virion surface proteins that are associated with this lipid membrane.

 Evolution

-The measles virus evolved from the now eradicated but formerly widespread rinderpest virus, which infected cattle.
+The measles virus evolved from the now eradicated rinderpest virus which infected cattle.
 Sequence analysis has suggested that the two viruses most probably diverged in the 11th and 12th centuries, though the periods as early as the 5th century fall within the 95% confidence interval of these calculations.

 Other analysis has suggested that the divergence may be even older because of the technique's tendency to underestimate ages when strong purifying selection is in action.
 There is some linguistic evidence for an earlier origin within the seventh century.
 The current epidemic strain evolved at the beginning of the 20th century—most probably between 1908 and 1943.